Language is one of, and probably, the most important pillars of any culture.

 So much of the language describing women is rooted in shaming their sexuality or reinforcing the idea that a woman’s value is determined relative to men.
 These asymmetries in words like mistress and housewife aren’t just descriptors: they are labels that reflect an undercurrent of sexism in society.

 Language imposes speakers to focus on particular concepts that are grammaticized within its structure, resulting in language-bound representations.
 These are not mere grammatical differences but rather a mechanism through which language shapes thought, where a grammatical habit of speech leads to a habit of mind.
-This applies to any domain gender is only one of them.
+This applies to any domain, not necessarily gender.

 Empiric studies show that Making distinctions between objects (e.g., different colors, genders, and time orderings), vehicle the presumption that these categories actually exist in the world and are relevant (Boroditsky 2001; Boroditsky et al. 2003; Boroditsky and Gaby 2010; Danziger and Ward 2010; Fuhrman et al. 2011; Hunt and Agnoli 1991).
 2 In one experiment in 2007, Russians could identify different shades of blue more quickly than English speakers because they have two words for the colour blue, unlike one in English.blue